 1. Don’t Let Emotions Dictate Your Financial Decisions

-“Asking your lawyer to write a letter to your ex over who gets the $50 coffee table book is kind of nonsensical,” said Brendan Lyle, CEO of B.B.L.
+“Asking your lawyer to write a letter to your ex over who gets the $50 coffee table book is kind of nonsensical,” said Brendan Lyle, formerly the CEO of B.B.L.
 Churchill Group, a divorce finance firm.
 That short letter could cost you $500 in attorney fees, Lyle said.

 Keep reading for more costs associated with divorce.

 Don’t make the mistake of thinking assets in your name can’t be claimed by your spouse in a divorce.

 “Practically everything is divisible, including frequent flyer air miles or royalties from a book you wrote,” said Ann Narris, Appellate Panel Support Unit Attorney at Committee for Public Counsel Services in Massachusetts.